Nexkiv/combined-byu-calendar/README.md

 I am going to use the required technologies in the following ways:

 - **HTML** - Uses HTML for structure of the webpages and their corresponding pop ups.
 There will be two pages: a sign in screen and a calendar page.
 There will be three pop up menus: a create account menu, an add assignment menu, and an add class menu.
 - **CSS** - Makes the website usable on different types of screens.
 The idea is to make it possible to use the website on a laptop and a phone and have the experience be consistent.
 The calendar itself will look clean and neat.
+Color assignments based on their completion status.
 - **Javascript** Provides login, creat account, add assignment, and add calendar backend endpoint calls.
 - **React** - It will be used to make it so the website does not have to fully refresh to display new assignment and calendar data.
 - **Service** - Backend service with endpoints for: